Panoramic view of Busan from Busan Tower in Yongdusan Park in Busan, South Korea.

 The Busan Metro is an affordable and efficient way to reach major attractions.
 Four main subway lines connect popular spots like Haeundae, Seomyeon, and Nampo-dong.

-Top tip: Be sure to buy a rechargeable T-money card, which works for subways, buses, and even taxis.
+Our top tip: Be sure to buy a rechargeable T-money card, which works for subways, buses, and even taxis.
 You can purchase one at convenience stores like CU, 7-Eleven, or GS25.

-For areas not directly served by the subway, buses are a reliable option.
+For areas not directly served by the subway, buses are a reliable option

 Taxis and rideshare services like Uber are also great alternatives.
 For example, we took an Uber to Haedong Yonggungsa Temple, which is quite far from downtown Busan.
 It was super convenient and relatively cheap.

-Top tip: We typically use Google Maps to navigate cities, but it won’t show walking directions in Korea.
+Our top tip: We typically use Google Maps to navigate cities, but it won’t show walking directions in Korea.
 Instead, download Naver Maps (our personal go-to) or Kakao Maps, both popular and accurate for navigating Busan’s streets.

-Areas in Busan: FAQ
+FAQ: Areas in Busan

 Here’s a quick look at some frequently asked questions about staying in Busan to help you make the best choice for your trip.